-Key Audit Matter How our audit addressed the Key Audit Matter Measurement of insurance contract liabilities Our audit procedures in relation to the measurement of insurance contract liabilities included the following: Refer to Note 26 to the consolidated financial statements. • Understanding and evaluating the internal
+Key Audit Matter

+Measurement of insurance contract liabilities

+Refer to Note 26 to the consolidated financial statements.

-HKMC Annuity Limited (a wholly-owned subsidiary of the Company)'s HKMC Annuity Plan (the "Plan") has issued insurance contracts with premiums amounting to HK\$2,528 million for the year ended 31 December 2022 (2021: HK\$3,003 million).
+HKMC Annuity Limited (a wholly-owned subsidiary of the Company)'s Annuity Plan (the "Plan") has issued insurance contracts with premiums amounting to HK\$2,528 million for the year ended 31 December 2022 (2021: HK\$3,003 million).
 The issuance of the policies under the Plan has given rise to the recognition of insurance contract liabilities on the consolidated statement of financial position of the Group in accordance with HKFRS 4 "Insurance Contracts" and the Hong Kong insurance regulatory requirements.
 The liabilities recognised amounted to HK\$11,582 million (2021: HK\$8,138 million), being approximately 7% of the total consolidated liabilities of the Group as at 31 December 2022 (2021: 10%).